an original ck101 story & audiobook

 "The Story of Luke and the Incarnation" takes place in 1972 in Grand Forks, North Dakota.
 Luke is excited because the "Rough Rider Rodeo" is coming to town!
 Have you ever been to a rodeo?
 Maybe our North Dakota, Montana and Texas friends have.
 Luke's father can't take him because he is far away in a country called Vietnam where a war is going on.
 Luke's father is a brave soldier.
 Luke misses him a lot.
 Thankfully, Grandpa is nearby.
 Grandpa will take him to the rodeo.
 Listen and read along below to find out what really happens!

-Click the little black arrow in the yellow box below and listen to the audiobook of Luke's story.
+Click the little black arrow in the light blue box below and listen to the audiobook of Luke's story.
 The words are under the audiobook for you to read along and listen.

 Catholic Kids 101 Audiobook: